zmcartor/homestead-guide/old-docs-for-reference/main-wiki.rst/Serenity_Wishlist.rst

 overlay protocols (as one simple application of this, consider a dice game that depends on future block data as a source of randomness).
-For this to work effectively, one must introduce an "event tree" into the Ethereum state alongside the state tree, and add specialized opcodes for creating events (events can be seen as one-way calls that get "frozen" and then executed in the future).
+For this to work effectively, one must introduce an "event tree" into the Expanse state alongside the state tree, and add specialized opcodes for creating events (events can be seen as one-way calls that get "frozen" and then executed in the future).
 A mechanism for gas costs for events, particularly recurring events, should be determined.